benroberts999/ampsci/doc/compilation.md

     * ExtraLink=/usr/local/opt/llvm/lib/
   * This seems fragile

+## Compilation: MacOS (M1/M2/apple silicon chip)

+* Mostly the same as above, but some of the libraries are installed to different directories by default.
+In particular:
+* PathForGSL=/opt/homebrew/Cellar/gsl/2.7

 ## Compilation: Windows

-For windows, the easiest way (for me, anyway) is to use the 'windows subsystem for linux' (requires Windows 10+).
-Instructions on installation/use here: [docs.microsoft.com/en-us/windows/wsl/install](https://docs.microsoft.com/en-us/windows/wsl/install).
+* For windows, the easiest way (for me, anyway) is to use the 'windows subsystem for linux' (requires Windows 10+).
+* Instructions on installation/use here: [docs.microsoft.com/en-us/windows/wsl/install](https://docs.microsoft.com/en-us/windows/wsl/install).
-Then, the compilation + use can proceed as per Linux above.
+* Then, the compilation + use can proceed as per Linux above.

 --------------------------------------------------------------------------------

 ## Common Compilation errors

 * **error: unsupported option -fopenmp**
+* **error: could not find <omp.h>**

 * openmp (used for parallelisation) is not working.
 See above for some possible solutions.
 * Quick fix: change '_UseOpenMP=yes_' to '_UseOpenMP=no_' in Makefile